Ayop14/Hello_Data_Visualization/project diary.md

 At the start of the project, I wondered where could stacked bars be better than grouped bars.
 By mere chance, I found it: whenever any of the values is 0.
 Heatmaps, although they are as quick to deliver information, I'd treat them more as a density plot.
 To see how a big group of variables relate among each other, rather than for showing a small amount of data.

 The conclusion of the visualization is that...
-I should used grouped bars always for visualizing multiple amounts, but if in any case one variable is 0, then use stacked bars (Whenever the groups are small enough)
+I should use grouped bars always for visualizing multiple amounts, but if in any case one variable is 0, then use stacked bars (Whenever the groups are small enough)

 # Visualizing a single distribution